Welcome to St. Mary’s University School of Law J.D. Program

 Interviews are not part of the application process.
 However, applicants are invited to visit the campus.
 The Admissions Office gives tours and counseling by appointment.
 Please call the Admissions Office at 210-436-3523 or email lawadmissions@stmarytx.edu.

-If you submit your application for our J.D. program prior to the release of JD-Next scores, please email us at lawadmissions@stmarytx.edu if you would like your application to be held for those scores.
+If you submit your application for our J.D. program before the release of JD-Next scores, please email us at lawadmissions@stmarytx.edu if you would like your application to be held for those scores.

 You can learn more about JD-Next here: https://www.aspenpublishing.com/programs/jd-next